Irvine Brain Injury Attorney

 - High-impact sports such as football and ice hockey.
 Many professional athletes suffer permanent brain damage from repeat concussions

-- Violently shaking infants, which can cause an often-fatal condition known as shaken baby syndrome
+- Violently shaking infants, can cause an often-fatal condition known as shaken baby syndrome

 Any TBI can cause permanent brain damage in various forms.
 Bleeding in or on the brain can cause inflammation and damage to some areas of the brain can lead to permanent function loss.
 For example, damage to the brain’s speech center can lead to difficulty with communication and language processing.
 Shaken baby syndrome and other diffuse axonal injuries can tear nerve tissue and release brain chemicals into the skull cavity.
 Shearing of the brain tissue in different areas of the brain may lead to functional impairments including movement, coordination, and control of bodily functions.